drkittendorf/portfolio/README.md

 - Tighten up sizes and review fonts
 - Adjust Footer spacing
 - Cleaner styling
+- Cleanup CSS
 - Add Screenshots and videos to ReadMe
+- Add Modal for resume display prior to opening in new window

 ---